Jakob Stausholm

-Jakob Stausholm is a Danish businessman, and the CEO of Rio Tinto Group since January 2021.
+Jakob Stausholm (born 16 August 1968) is a Danish businessman and was the chief executive of Rio Tinto Group from January 2021 until August 2025.
+He is now a fellow at the University of Oxford.

+Career

-Stausholm earned a degree from the University of Copenhagen.
+Stausholm attended Nyborg Gymnasium in Funen, Denmark.
+He earned a degree in economics from the University of Copenhagen.

-Stausholm joined Rio Tinto in September 2018 as an executive director and chief financial officer (CFO).
+Stausholm joined Rio Tinto in September 2018 as an executive director and chief financial officer.
 He succeeded Jean-Sébastien Jacques as CEO on 1 January 2021.

-Before Rio Tinto, Stausholm was the Chief Strategy, Finance and Transformation Officer for Maersk.
+Before Rio Tinto, Stausholm was the chief strategy, finance and transformation officer for Maersk.
 Prior to this, Stausholm worked for Shell for 19 years.

+In May 2025, it was announced by Rio Tinto that Stausholm would be stepping down as chief executive in 2025 once the company had selected his replacement.